-UGC NET Paper 1 holds 100 marks of entire question paper.
+UGC NET Paper 1 holds 100 marks of the entire question paper.
 Covering the most important topics of this section itself can get you 60+ scores in the exam.
-So why don’t you go ahead and hit the important topics with a bang!
+So why don’t you go ahead and hit the important topics with a bang.

-Easing out your exam anxiety, we have got you covered with one of the most important topics of UGC NET Paper 1 i.e. ‘Top Government Bodies in India’.
+Here, we have provided you the complete details of one of the most important topics of UGC NET Paper 1 i.e. ‘Top Government Bodies in India’.
 This topic includes the recently formed Government Bodies as well as Other National Bodies in India.

-Based on the analysis of UGC NET Previous Papers, our experts have found that this chapter contains topic like Power, Compositions & Functions of Government Bodies in the exam.
+Based on the analysis of UGC NET Previous Papers, our experts have found that this chapter contains topics like Power, Compositions & Functions of Government Bodies in the exam.